-- FA 428.
+FA 428.
 THE CURRICULUM IN ART EDUCATION.
 Three hours credit.
 Prerequisite, EDFE 460.
-A course designed to help the student understand the preparation of curriculums for use at the level of his educational emphasis. - FA 430.
+A course designed to help the student understand the preparation of curriculums for use at the level of his educational emphasis.

+FA 430.
 SEMINAR IN ART EDUCATION (El-Sec.).
 Two hours credit.
 Prerequisite, EDFE 460.
-Research of philosophical issues in contemporary elementary and secondary art education. - FA 433.
+Research of philosophical issues in contemporary elementary and secondary art education.

+2-FA 433.
 MIXED MEDIA PAINTING STUDIO.
 Three hours credit.

 Prerequisite: FA 220.
-Experimental approaches to problems in painting emphasizing a variety of media and techniques. - FA 437.
+Experimental approaches to problems in painting emphasizing a variety of media and techniques.

+2-FA 437.
 GLAZE FORMULATION.
 Three hours credit.

 Prerequisite: FA 337.
 A study of clay and clay bodies for studio use.
-Emphasis will be combining clays to suit the various needs of the individual.
+Emphasis will be combining clays to suit the various needs of the individual potter and general classroom needs.